managed charging

 How does ALM work for fleets?

 Charge management software with ALM assesses the customer’s vehicle energy needs and optimizes their EV charging profile to fit within electric service constraints and utility tariff rates.
-Our Omega CMS takes into account other fleet data such as vehicle state-of-charge, vehicle usage, and total charger load to ensure EV fueling is both energy and cost-efficient.
+Our Omega charge management software considers other fleet data such as vehicle state-of-charge, vehicle usage, and total charger load to ensure EV fueling is both energy and cost-efficient.

 The objective is to minimize peak demand to lower costs and avoid overbuilt installations.
 The solution can also integrate distributed energy resources such as solar and battery storage.